tobias-tengler/create-relay-app/README.md

   </a>
 </p>

+<p align="center"style="font-size: 26px">⚠️ This project is still experimental! ⚠️</p>

 <p align="center">
   <img src="./showcase.gif" alt="Showcase" />
 </p>

 ## Motivation

 Setting up Relay can be quite time consuming, since there are _many_ setup steps that might differ, depending on the toolchain you use.

 The goal of this project is to automate the setup process as much as possible and give you a fast and consistent configuration experience across the most popular React toolchains.